Maturity redemption

 The maturity-redemption token feature handles the end-of-life redemption flow for fixed-income instruments.
 After the maturity date, an authorised operator triggers the redemption state, the feature transfers face value from the configured treasury to each holder, and the position burns.
 Holders cannot transfer after the maturity-state transition.

-For the architecture reference, see Maturity redemption.
+For the canonical explanation of the architecture and lifecycle model, see Maturity redemption.

 When it attaches